 Particular care is needed with siblings.
 Brothers and sisters have been referred to as the 'forgotten mourners' because they may not have expressed their needs directly (Hindmarsh, 2000).
 Siblings are affected not only by the loss of their brother or sister, but by the impact this has on the family and the relationships within it.
 Children should be included and not be shielded from the grief felt by others in the family, so that they do not feel that they have to hide their feelings.
 They can experience being protected from the truth as exclusion.

 The family may also experience secondary losses such as the changed nature of their relationships with one another, with other family members or with the professionals who have cared for them and their baby.
 The intensive involvement, the feeling of friendship and support of members of the team will largely cease and many families feel suddenly cut off from what was previously a major part of their lives.
 In addition, they may suffer financial hardship as allowances are likely to be withdrawn or reduced.
 The family GP and primary care team should provide as much support as possible and should be prepared to provide support for many years.

-Where parents lose a twin or triplet there can be complex emotions around dealing with loss at the same time as coping with the joy of having a wellbaby.
+Where parents lose a twin or triplet there can be complex emotions around feeling the joy of having a well baby at the same time as dealing with loss.
 Most parents value being given 'permission' to grieve for their loss, while celebrating their surviving baby.
 It is essential to recognise that the pain parents experience at the death of their baby is not reduced because they have a surviving sibling.
 If parents wish, staff can help them to recognise and mark the fact that the surviving baby was one of twins or triplets, for example by marking the cot with a purple butterfly.

-A National Bereavement Care Pathway is in development by Sands, the Stillbirth and Neonatal Death Society working in collaboration with other charities and with the support of the Department of Health and the All Party Parliamentary Group on Baby Loss.
-This will be available at the end of 2017.
+In 2017 a National Bereavement Care Pathway was developed by Sands, the Stillbirth and Neonatal Death Society, who worked in collaboration with other charities and with the support of the Department of Health and the All Party Parliamentary Group on Baby Loss.